stephencweiss/stephencharlesweiss.com/content/blog/2019-09-23/tutorial-even-more-basic-react-app.md

 </script>
 ```

-What’s interesting here is to see _how_ we simply repeat the pattern, though this time, the composite component, `Header` is receiving props (`value:1`) which we see in the console.
+What's interesting here is to see _how_ we simply repeat the pattern, though this time, the composite component, `Header` is receiving props (`value:1`) which we see in the console.

 ![](./header-with-props.png)